 - If you could be anyone in the world, who would you be and why?

-If you think it might be helpful to discuss these ideas and suggestions at greater length with a member of the Focus team, our staff counselors would consider it a privilege to speak with you over the phone.
+If you think it might be helpful to discuss these ideas and suggestions at greater length, call us.
+Our staff counselors would consider it a privilege to speak with you over the phone.
 They can also provide you with a list of referrals to trained therapists practicing in your area.

 Marriage: Starting a Conversation